 Step 26 – Closing

-Once the block is stuffed to your liking, it is time to close the opening.
-Use a needle and thread to hand stitch the opening closed with an invisible stitch or ladder stitch.
+For the final step in this large baby block rattle sewing tutorial, we just need to close the opening.
+Once the block is stuffed to your liking, use a needle and thread to hand stitch the opening closed with an invisible stitch or ladder stitch.

 If you need help with hand stitching, check out our guide on How to Sew Common Stitches by Hand.